Written in 2019

 Truth speaks to us in humility.

 Truth wrote to us in humility.

 Truth lives with us in humility.

 Truth reveals itself to us in humility.

 Truth waits for us in humility.

-Which on finding The Truth, it will be much easier to throw out religion’s dirty bathwater and keep the Christmas baby.
+If you search for Truth, then I know you’ll find the Truth and on finding The Truth, I believe it will be much easier to throw out religion’s dirty bathwater and keep the Christmas baby.